LaytonW/CoPainter/README.md

 In the main frame, you can draw lines by easily clicking or dragging your mouse.
 The cursor is the preview of your current brush stroke.

-			"Painting:<br>"
-			+ "You can quickly change the color of your brush"
-			+ "to one of the preset colors at bottom left"
-			+ "by simply clicking it.
-You can also customize the color"
-			+ "by clicking the 'Custom' button and pick your favorite color"
+You can quickly change the color of your brush to one of the preset colors at bottom left by simply clicking it.
+You can also customize the color by clicking the 'Custom' button and pick your favorite color in the color chooser.
-			+ "in the color chooser.",

-			"Painting:<br>"
-			+ "You can also quickly change the size of the brush"
-			+ "by clicking the preset sizes at bottom right."
+You can also quickly change the size of the brush by clicking the preset sizes at bottom right.
-			+ "You may also directly input the size you want"
-			+ "in the text field and click 'Set' or press Enter."
+You may also directly input the size you want in the text field and click 'Set' or press Enter.
-			+ "The '+1'/'-1' buttons can be used to quickly adjust"
-			+ "the size.
-You can press the buttons and hold your mouse"
-			+ "to continuously increase or decrease the size.",
+The '+1'/'-1' buttons can be used to quickly adjust the size.
+You can press the buttons and hold your mouse to continuously increase or decrease the size.

-			"Control:<br>"
+##### Control:
-			+ "If you want to save your masterpiece, simply click"
-			+ "'Control -> Save' in the menu bar to save the .pb"
-			+ "painting board file to your computer."
+If you want to save your masterpiece, simply click 'Control -> Save' in the menu bar to save the .pb painting board file to your computer.
-			+ "The host can load .pb files to the painting board"
-			+ "and to all the clients via 'Control -> Load' in the menu bar."
+The host can load .pb files to the painting board and to all the clients via 'Control -> Load' in the menu bar.
-			+ "The host can also clear the whole board"
-			+ "via 'Control -> Clear' in the menu bar.",
+The host can also clear the whole board via 'Control -> Clear' in the menu bar.

-			"That's all!
+##### That's all!
 Hope you enjoy using the CoPainter.